-To ensure that the handling of information assets including the processing of regular data and sensitive personal data, is in compliance with the ITU Information Security Policy as well as legislative requirements, it is important to organize the organization in a way that makes it a natural practice to comply with information security rules.
+To ensure that the handling of information assets including the processing of regular data and sensitive personal data, is compliant with the ITU Information Security Policy as well as legislative requirements, it is important to organize the organization in a way that makes it a natural practice to comply with information security rules.
 This requires an anchorage in top management that supports and encourages information security.
-The IT Security Committee at ITU consists of members of the Executive Management, Department Heads and the CISO.
+The Security and Compliance Board structure at ITU consists of members of the Executive Management, Department Heads, Legal, and CISO.